Back to Deep Dives

 Building an Evaluation Harness

-Designing a deterministic test suite with regex, code execution, and LLM-as-judge to verify quantized model quality.
+Designing a deterministic test suite with regex, code execution, and LLM-as-judge to verify GGUF quantization quality across 210 scenarios in reasoning, coding, and multimodal tasks.

 TL;DR Summary